itsmaclol/macscript-gui/README.md

 Note that macscript GUI is still in heavy development so a lot of issues are there and we know about them

-if you wanna download it beta 1 is over in the releases tab
+Beta releases are in the releases tab.